Water Storage : Tanks, Cisterns, Aquifers, and Ponds for Domestic Supply, Fire and Emergency Use

 - how the different kinds of storage can serve youtanks, groundwater, and ponds

-- how to determine the optimum amount of storage for your needs
+- how to determine the optimum amount and location of storage for your needs

 - how to determine the best shape and material for your storage

-- how to manage aquifers sustainably for inexpensive storage of water in the ground
+- how to manage aquifers sustainably for inexpensive storage of water in groundwater or the soil sponge

 - plumbing details for inlets, outlets, drains, overflows, access, etc.

 - storage accessories and gadgets such as automatic shut-off valves, remote level indicators, ozonators, and filters